Corruption not an excuse to evade taxes – Expert

 Admitting that most of the revenue generated from taxes ends up being misappropriated, he reiterated, “We cannot use this as an excuse and refuse to pay taxes.”

-Practically, corruption is a disincentive to citizens to pay taxes.
+Practically, corruption is a disincentive for citizens to pay taxes.
 Per statistics, cases of corruption in Ghana result are low tax compliance.

-Sharing insights into the tax ecosystem in Ghana, Timore Boi disclosed that Ghana focuses on indirect tax as most Ghanaians do not pay income tax.

 The capacity of a country to provide for the welfare and security of its citizens, as well as to develop and consolidate representative democracy, is determined by its ability to raise enough resources.
 Democracies are not only built on periodic elections, but also on a social contract between governments and citizenry regarding the collection and spending of public revenue.